 How Sweet It Is

 In pursuit of its passion for Gewürztraminer, Cantina Tramin has recently expanded its Gewürztraminer range with Epokale.
 From the root of epoch – a period – the intent was to create a wine similar in style to those produced in the past, but have been lost with time.
-This traditional, semi-sweet wine was made from grapes from the same vineyard of Nussbaumer and is a late harvest wine, but deliberately harvested without any botrytis.
+This traditional, semi-sweet wine was made from grapes from the same vineyard of Nussbaumer and is a late harvest wine.

 First produced in 2009, this wine made its debut during our visit, after having spent seven years aging in an abandoned silver mine, which provided perfect conditions: correct and consistent temperature and humidity, which ensured that no tartrates were formed.
-With only 1200 bottles made, this wine is available for 50 Euros per bottle.
+Only 1,200 bottles were made.

-To launch the release of the Epokale, we were provided with an opportunity to blind taste a selection of Gewürztraminer s from around the world.
-We were told only the vintage of each wine and that the wines were being presented in order of residual sugar, from driest to sweetest.
-Upon reveal, the wines were predominantly from Alsace, but with a German Spatlese thrown in for good measure.
+To launch the release of the Epokale, we were provided with an opportunity to blind taste a selection of Gewürztraminers from around the world.
+We were told only the vintage of each wine and that the wines were being presented in ascending order of residual sugar, from driest to sweetest.
+Upon reveal, the wines were predominantly from Alsace, but with a German Spätlese thrown in for good measure.
 The Cantina Tramin wines were in good company with the likes of Zind Humbrecht Hengst Grand Cru and Trimbach.
 Four of the wines were the winery’s own: two vintages of the Nussbaumer Gewürztraminer, Epokale and Terminum.

 Although I didn’t know the identity of the wines, I was immediately impressed with the 2009 Nussbaumer Gewürztraminer, which displayed brighter acidity than the 2015 Nussbaumer Gewürztraminer tasted immediately prior to it.
 Similarly, during the blind portion of the tasting, I really enjoyed the Epokale 2009.
 Another blind favorite was the Zind Humbrecht Hengst Grand Cru Late Harvest Gewürztraminer 2006, with its amber color, slight oxidative note, along with intense aromas and flavors of honey, burnt orange and orange marmalade.